-The 2013 Special Report on Paddle Sports (published by The Outdoor Foundation and The Coleman Company) says more than 19 million Americans a year participate in paddle sports, including canoeing, kayaking, rafting and stand-up paddling (paddleboard).
+The 2015 Special Report on Paddle Sports (the latest one published by The Outdoor Foundation) says 21.7 million Americans participate in paddle sports at least once in 2014.
+That includes canoeing, kayaking, rafting and stand-up paddle boarding.

-Having lived in the upper Midwest all my life, and Minnesota for the past 3 1/2 decades, I grew up swimming and paddling.
+Having lived in the upper Midwest all my life, and Minnesota for the past four decades, I grew up swimming and paddling.
 I still love to be on the water, especially in a canoe.
 It feels like home.

 I don’t know what it is about being on the water, especially sitting close to it like we do in these smaller crafts.
 It’s so therapeutic!

 And using a paddle instead of a motor makes the experience gloriously quiet.
 We get to listen to the sounds around us…and don’t have to smell gasoline either 🙂

 One very cool thing: There are growing numbers of organizations that use paddling in their work with people with disabilities and with military veterans, first responders and others battling PTSD.

 You’ll like these, too…

 - Kayak vs. Canoe vs. Paddleboard…Which is Best?

 - String Lake & Leigh Lake Trails: Grand Tetons, Wyoming